Homepage > Journal > How to present products on product pages?

 • With the best possible color reproduction and fabric texture from which the product is made

-• In optimal amount (the gallery on the Product Page should, at a minimum, contain 3 images).
+• In optimal amount (the gallery on the product page should contain at least three images)

 A description without a photo illustrating it is useless.
 Although photos without a description have higher usability, they still look like a naked actor in a period drama.

-Whether customers expect this from online stores is a pretty rhetorical question.
+Whether customers expect this from online stores is a rhetorical question.

 A visual and verbal message is also significant because of the sensitivity of customers to images and words.